qgindi/LibreAutomate/README.md

 # LibreAutomate C#

-LibreAutomate is a C# script editor/manager with an automation library and UI automation tools.
-For Windows.
-Uses .NET 6.
+C# script editor and automation library for Windows.

 Some features of the automation library:
 - Automate desktop and web UI using keys, mouse and API.
 Find and click buttons, links, images.